US stiffens opposition to EU law on aviation emissions

 "We're debating that," LaHood said after Republicans and Democratic members urged the administration to pursue that route.

-The law took effect in January and requires all airlines flying to and from EU airports to buy permits under an Emissions Trading Scheme ETS.L.
+The law took effect in January and requires all airlines flying to and from EU airports to buy permits under an Emissions Trading Scheme (ETS).

 The issue is especially important to the United States, whose airlines have a mature and lucrative transatlantic business.
-American Airlines, United Airlines (UAL.N) and Delta Air Lines (DAL.N) are looking to grow international travel.
+American Airlines, United Airlines and Delta Air Lines are looking to grow international travel.

 Moreover, lawmakers are concerned the aviation law could be a precedent for future unilateral European measures on the environment or other contentious issues.